kulics/koral/book-en/basic-grammar.md

 Note that only the main entry, package, and protocol statements are supported in the namespace, and these identifiers must be public.
 ## Import Namespace
-We can use the `~` statement to import other namespaces, libraries, frameworks into a namespace.
+We can use the `:>` statement to import other namespaces, libraries, frameworks into a namespace.

 E.g:
 ```
-Demo
+<: Demo
-~System
-~System\Collections\Generic
 {
+    :> System, System\Collections\Generic;
 };
 ```
 This imports the `System` and` Generic` libraries into the `Demo` namespace, and then you can use them in the program.

-Within before braces, you can write multiple import statements whose order does not affect the import functionality.
+You can write multiple import statements that are separated by `,` and their order does not affect the import function.
 ## Main Entry
 We need to define a main entry to let the program know where to start.
 The main entry through a fixed single symbol `$` statement, and must be valid at the top of the namespace.

 E.g:
 ```
-Demo
+<: Demo
-~System
-~System\Collections\Generic
 {
+    :> System;
     $
     {
         ...